 Fabric Experiments

-A governed, agent-native A/B testing platform for the Fabric family.
+A governed, agent-native A/B testing platform — Git-first, signed manifests, lightweight SDKs.

 Fabric Experiments is an experimentation platform for teams that want fast A/B test delivery without giving up governance, auditability, or trustworthy measurement.